New Tax Regime vs Old Tax Regime: Embracing the Positive Changes

 Though the new tax regime is simple to follow, yet it will be worthwhile to do the mathematics before opting for it.
-The million-dollar question is how should taxpayers make this choice?
+The million-dollar question is how should taxpayers make this choice.
 Both regimes have their own sets of pros and cons.
-The choice would necessarily dependant on:
+The choice would necessarily depend on:

 - > Income slab of every individual.

-- > The extent of exemptions and deduction available with the taxpayers.
+- > The extent of exemptions and deductions available to the taxpayers.

 - > Alternate investment options & returns thereon if taxpayers prefer not to opt for the new regime.

-With the above background, the following observation can further help a taxpayer in arriving at a better conclusion:
+With the above background, the following observation regarding the New Tax Regime vs Old Tax Regime can further help a taxpayer in arriving at a better conclusion:

 1. Many senior citizens may not be taking any tax breaks available under section 80C, 80D, or Housing loan interest.
 In such cases, it would always be advisable to opt for the new tax regime as it would entail a lower tax burden on them.

-2. For taxpayers who have higher family or personal commitment and finding it difficult to save & invest money adequately, the new tax regime would be a boon for them.
-Similar will be the case of individuals who don’t have commensurate exemptions/ deductions.
+2. For taxpayers who have higher family or personal commitments and finding it difficult to save & invest money adequately, the new tax regime would be a boon for them.
+Similar will be the case for individuals who don’t have commensurate exemptions/ deductions.

 3. A taxpayer without any business income will have a free entry & exit option in the new regime.
 However, in the case of a taxpayer with business income, the free entry & exit option is not there.
 Such business assessee has to make a choice of preferred tax regime before filing an income tax return.
 The option once chosen cannot be withdrawn except on one subsequent occasion.